FAKEMedia/Samizdat/public/project/installation/README.md

 * make devtools - Bootstraps an Ubuntu live image with everything installed to make contributions easy
 * make i18n  - Manage script internationalization
 * make debug - Start the Morbo web server.
 It has lots of useful information for debugging

+## Integration

+Explore [configuration examples](./etc/) to quickly deploy a fast and stable installation.